 The account can be topped-up by credit or debit card using the secure online payment system.
 Students can also pay in cash at a PayPoint in school, but this can get busy.

 Unfortunately, the school is not able to provide credit/overdraft facilities for students.
 If your child has insufficient funds on their account please provide a packed lunch for them to bring to school.
-The School’s policy is that we would never allow a child to go hungry and will always endeavour in an emergency situation to provide a meal; in this instance you should call 01244 981500 or email their firstname.lastname@example.org and mark FAO Head of House.
+The school’s policy is that we would never allow a child to go hungry and will always endeavour in an emergency situation to provide a meal; in this instance you should call 01244 981500 or firstname.lastname@example.org

 Click here to access your ParentMail online account